CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Protocol-Independent-Multicast-PIM.md

 {{< /tab >}}
 {{< tab "NVUE Commands ">}}

+The following example commands set the `join-prune-interval` to 100 seconds, the `keep-alive` timer to 10000 seconds, and the `register-suppress` time to 20000 seconds globally for all PIM enabled interfaces:

 ```
 cumulus@switch:~$ nv set router pim timers join-prune-interval 100
 cumulus@switch:~$ nv set router pim timers keep-alive 10000